gfke/yoso-gulp/README.md

 Creates a connect server with livereload to serve the current state of the application and all dependencies Opens your development browser to view the application

+### build-docs
+Parses all comments in the Javascript code using [JSdoc](http://usejsdoc.org/) and automagically creates a browseable Wiki on the Github repository of your project.
+Updates only the API part of the Wiki - all manually added documentation will stay untouched

 ### build-release
 Cleans everything from previous development and release builds Sets all config values necessary for build, creates the cache key.